 What Are the Different CPR Classes?

 There are three types of CPR classes, online CPR, blended learning, and on-site CPR.
-There are benefits to each of these classes, but you should know which one best suits your need before enrolling.
+There are benefits to each of these classes, but you should know which one best suit your need before enrolling.

 Online CPR Classes